jsturtevant/cluster-api-provider-azure/docs/book/src/topics/windows.md

 Windows Privileged Container support is in [KEP](https://github.com/kubernetes/enhancements/pull/2037) form with plans to implement in 1.21.
 Kube-proxy and other CNI will then be replaced with the Privileged containers.

+## CNI's
+### Calico
+Windows can support only a single type of IP pool so it is important that you use only a single VXLAN IP pool in this mode.